Law Student Volunteer, Summer

 The United States Attorney's Office for the Western District of New York, which encompasses 17 counties: Erie, Genesee, Niagara, Orleans, Wyoming, Chautauqua, Cattaraugus, Allegany, Livingston, Monroe, Ontario, Seneca, Wayne, Yates, Steuben, Schuyler and Chemung.
 With Offices in Buffalo and Rochester, the United States Attorney is the principal Federal Law Enforcement Officer in the District and prosecutes all violations of the Federal Criminal Law.
 The Office also represents every Federal agency in civil cases and matters.

 Volunteer Law Clerks are routinely assigned to perform legal research and writing assignments in federal civil, criminal or appellate cases.
-Law Clerks work closely with Assistant Unite States Attorney's (AUSAs) on case development and formulation of legal strategy.
-While Law Clerks are not permitted to conduct proceedings in federal court, they are afforded the opportunity to attend and observe various court proceedings.
+Law Clerks work closely with Assistant United States Attorney's (AUSAs) on case development and formulation of legal strategy.
+Law Clerks are afforded the opportunity to attend and observe various court proceedings, and appear in court on behalf of the United States under appropriate supervision.

 First-year (second semester) and second-year law students.
 Must be a U.S. citizen.
 There is a required background check due to the sensitive nature of the work performed in a United States Attorney's Office.